The Grammatical Dictionary of Botanical Latin is intended to help taxonomists

 comments or to report any errors or misapprehensions in the work.
 This Missouri

-Botanical Garden Web site was designed and is maintained by Myriam Fica, Associate
+Botanical Garden Web site was designed and is maintained by Myriam Fica, Web Technology

 The Dictionary is here presented as a very large work-in-progress mounted online in